From residential condominiums to hotels, and even untraditional mosques, Singapore’s home to some great architecture.

 Think the pinnacle of Singapore’s architecture is the swanky, mammoth complex of Marina Bay Sands?
 Think again.
-The city’s packed to the rafters with award-winning architectural wonders – and we don’t just mean the soaring skyscrapers of the CBD.
-From wonderfully bizarre Art Deco-style office buildings to futuristic mosques, we pick 10 of Singapore’s most unique buildings.
+The city’s packed to the rafters with heritage buildings and award-winning architectural wonders – and we don’t just mean the soaring skyscrapers of the CBD.
+From rare Brutalist buildings to futuristic mosques, we pick some of Singapore’s most unique buildings.

 Winner of World Building of the Year at 2015’s World Architecture Festival, the ‘vertical village’ of The Interlace is a dazzling sight to behold, especially against the backdrop of staid HDB blocks.
 Designed by OMA and Ole Shereen, the upmarket condominium features 31 six-storey apartment blocks stacked hexagonally across each other.
 Gaps between each house make way for courtyards, swimming pools, tennis courts and leafy roof gardens, making it a highly detailed ‘Rubik’s cube’ of living spaces.